press-events/press-events/readme.txt

 Events calendar plugin with a modern, user-friendly interface that helps you create, manage and share your events on WordPress.

 == Description ==
-Press Events is a free WordPress events plugin that allows you to easily create, manage and share events.
-Designed from the ground up to be simple to get started and use, Press Events blends in perfectly with your current WordPress site.

-This events plugin is designed to be a great platform for developers - with extensible code, Press Events is a doddle to extend and customise.

-= Create & Save Event Locations =

-Create and save event locations to show your visitors where the event will be.
-You can also choose to show a static Google Map on the event page.

-= Create & Save Event Organisers =

-Attach event organisers to an event and allow visitors to view who’s organising it!

-= Event Image =

-Add an image to an event and give your visitor a snapshot of your event.

-= Event Categories & Tags =

-Sort the events with categories and tags and allow visitors to search by category and tag in the frontend.
+Press Events is designed to be the ultimate free events calendar and management plugin for WordPress.
+Start creating and sharing events in minutes with its simple and modern interface, Press Events is really easy to get started.
+Developers can utilize the built-in hooks and filters to create custom event integrations or even completely custom views and templates.
+Press Events was created to provide a perfect platform to build add-ons and scale your events website.

+**Features of Press Events include, but are not limited to:**

+* A simple and intuitive user interface.
+* Uses default WordPress options so you can get started in minutes
+* Multiple event archive views
-= Event days and time =
+* Event date and time options

-Choose whether the event is one day, multiple day an all day event or set start and end times.

-= Ajax Archive =

-Allow visitors to search events without reloading the page - this is a big bonus for user experience.

-= RTL Support =

-Press Events fully supports right to left text for languages that require it.
+* Create, edit & reuse event locations
+* Add unlimited event organisers
+* Responsive event calendar
+* Browse the event calendar via AJAX, allowing a seamless user experience without page refreshes
+* Search and filter events on the archive
+* Categories and tag events like posts
+* Add event images
+* Show static Google Maps on the event page

+For more information visit [pressevents.xyz](https://pressevents.xyz/?utm_medium=referral&utm_source=wordpress.org&utm_campaign=Press+Events+Readme&utm_content=Home+Page)

 == Installation ==
 Press Events has been developed to be really simple to use and requires little configuration and setting changes to start creating events.

 = Installing =

-1. Eighter download the plugin directly from your WordPress admin or upload the .zip file.
+1. Either download the plugin directly from your WordPress admin or upload the .zip file.
 2. Click install, once installed, activate and you\'re done!

 Once installed and activated you’ll find a new “Events” item in your admin menu.